JZOnTheGit/.jizz/vscode-jizz/README.md

 # JIZZ Brainrot Syntax Highlighter

-This extension provides syntax highlighting for the JIZZ programming language in Visual Studio Code.
+This extension provides syntax highlighting and custom file icons for the JIZZ programming language in Visual Studio Code.

 ## Features

 - Syntax highlighting for JIZZ code files (.jizz)
+- Custom file icons for .jizz files in the file explorer
 - Support for JIZZ-specific keywords like `frfr`, `cap`, `typeshii`, `skibidi`, `too`, and `buss`
 - Proper highlighting for strings, numbers, and comments
 - Bracket matching for easier code navigation